-This article explores the early stages of cloud adoption — investigation and experimentation.
-During these phases, organizations test the waters in an attempt to determine if the cloud is a good fit without requiring significant investment.
+Every process has its early stages.
+The same goes for migrating to the cloud.
+You start with targeted investigation and experimentation to test the waters in an attempt to determine if the cloud is a good fit without requiring significant investment.

-- The economic benefits of no up-front capital expenditures (CapEx) or long-term commitments; pay as you go
+- No up-front capital expenditures (CapEx) or long-term commitments; pay as you go

 - Increased innovation by lowering the cost of experimentation, and of failure

 - Digital transformation through improved employee access to data and collaboration, mobility, and the ability to drive organizational decisions based on analysis of large data sets.

 Before you can enjoy those benefits, you have some homework to do first.
 That's where investigation and experimentation phases of migrating to the cloud come into play.

 Cloud Adoption Journey: Investigation and Experimentation